Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Pakistan’s mobile market has experienced moderate growth over the last six years.
 Mobile growth opportunities in Pakistan have been very substantial due to a young population and rising penetration of mobile services.
 Slow to moderate growth is predicted over the next five years to 2024.
 The market will be constrained from higher growth due to very strong local competition.

-The country’s five active mobile operators - Mobilink, Ufone, Telenor Pakistan, Warid and Zong - were all fighting for a larger share of the market, forcing down prices and subsequently Average Revenue Per Unit (ARPU).
-The operators were shifting their focus to Value Added Services (VAS) in order to improve revenues.
+The country’s mobile operators are all fighting for a larger share of the market, forcing down prices and subsequently Average Revenue Per Unit (ARPU).
+The operators have been shifting their focus to Value Added Services (VAS) in order to improve revenues.

 Mobilink and Warid merged their operations into a single brand, Jazz, which saw the number of mobile operators reduce from six to five.
 Further market consolidation is predicted over the next five years as the operating margins of the major operators come under further pressure.

 Pakistan has seen a dramatic increase in mobile broadband penetration over the past five years.
 However, the mobile broadband market is still at an early stage of development with penetration well below most other Asian countries.
 Strong growth is predicted over the next five years to 2024, driven by further adoption of 4G and eventually 5G services.